Thinking about going on a Rhine river cruise in 2020 or planning ahead for 2021?

 Flowing through six countries, following the Rhine River will take you to some unexpected European greats.
 Strasbourg is no exception.

-Home to the EU Parliament, featured prominently in Brexit negotiations, Strasbourg, capital of the Alsace region, lies just over 4 hours away from French capital Paris.
+Home to the EU Parliament featured prominently in Brexit negotiations, Strasbourg, capital of the Alsace region, lies just over 4 hours away from the French capital Paris.
 Three hours away, the great Swiss Alps lie resting.